karayabin/universe-snapshot/universe/Ling/Light/doc/pages/light-service-container.md

 Basically, you have between one and three parts depending on your needs:

 - the service declaration part (mandatory)
+    - followed by an optional public variable declaration part (if the service allows other plugins to configure some variables)
 - the hooks part (optional), where you register/subscribe to other plugins
 - the variables part (optional), where you replace variables that other plugins allow you to configure